coq/coq/doc/sphinx/practical-tools/coqide.rst

  -  a path to a custom bindings file,
  -  the token ``default``, which resolves to the default bindings file,
- -  the token ``local``, which resolves to the `coqide.bindings` file stored in the user configuration directory.
+ -  the token ``local``, which resolves to the `coqide.bindings` file stored in the :ref:`user configuration directory <user-configuration-directory>`.

 .. warning::